Flowminder/FlowKit/docs/source/analyst/worked_examples/index.md

 # Worked examples

-We have five worked examples of using FlowKit for CDR analysis:
+We have four worked examples of using FlowKit for CDR analysis:

 - [Flows Above Normal](flows-above-normal.ipynb),
 - [Commuting Patterns](commuting-patterns.ipynb),